dansteingart/without_the_hot_air/pages_md/SEwtHA_34.md

 To estimate how much power we can get from wind, we need to decide how big our windmills are going to be, and how close together we can pack them.

-<span class="figurenumber">Figure B.2.</span> Flow of air past a windmill.
-The air is slowed down and splayed out by the windmill.
+<div class='caption'><span class="figurenumber">Figure B.2.</span> Flow of air past a windmill.
+The air is slowed down and splayed out by the windmill.</div>

 <img src="figure264.png" width="219" height="319" />
-<span class="figurenumber">Figure B.3.</span> The Brooklyn windmill above Wellington, New Zealand, with people providing a scale at the base.
+<div class='caption'><span class="figurenumber">Figure B.3.</span> The Brooklyn windmill above Wellington, New Zealand, with people providing a scale at the base.
 On a breezy day, this windmill was producing 60 kW, (1400 kWh per day).
-Photo by Philip Banks.
+Photo by Philip Banks.</div>

 How densely could such windmills be packed?
 Too close and the upwind ones will cast wind-shadows on the downwind ones.
 Experts say that windmills can’t be spaced closer than 5 times their diameter without losing significant power.
 At this spacing, the power that windmills can generate per unit land area is